SRF Yogis India Tour (20 Days and 19 Nights)

 1

-You will be welcomed at New Delhi International Airport by our tour leader.
-Drive to the ashram of Yogoda Satsanga Society (YSS) in Noida for stay.
-Built in the year 2010, Noida ashram of YSS is the newest among the four ashrams of YSS in India.
-There will not be any excursion during the day.
+Upon arrival at New Delhi International Airport, our tour leader will welcome you.
+Subsequently, you will be driven to the ashram of Yogoda Satsanga Society (YSS) in Noida for your stay.
+The Noida ashram of YSS, built in 2010, is the newest among the four ashrams of YSS in India.
+Enjoy a peaceful day at the ashram with no scheduled excursions.

 2

-There will not be any excursions during the day.
-Peaceful stay at the ashram.
+There will not be any excursions during the day, allowing for a peaceful stay at the ashram.

 3

-After breakfast, visit to the magnificent Akshardham Temple.
-The Akshardham Temple is a modern-day architectural masterpiece.
-Through well conceived exhibitions, the temple management enlightens the visitors about the ancient cultural & spiritual heritage of India.
-Return to the ashram for overnight stay.
+After breakfast, visit the magnificent Akshardham Temple, a modern-day architectural masterpiece.
+The temple's well-conceived exhibitions enlighten visitors about India's ancient cultural and spiritual heritage.
+Later, we will return to the ashram for an overnight stay.

 4